top of page

 The Cambria hotel is an affordable Washington, DC stay that I would recommend for solo travelers, couples, or even families with children.
 They hotel is a 7-10 minute walk to the Mt.
 Vernon Square - Convention Center DC Metro stop, ideal for accessing the rest of the city.
 The hotel is also within walking distance or a short metro ride from several central DC attractions, such as the popular monuments and Smithsonian museums, as well as several universities in the area.

-Things to Do in Shaw:
+Things to Do in Shaw, DC:

 1. Visit Howard University.